Back to Blog

 Your Consumer Rights and Regulatory Protections

 These disclosures must be provided before you agree to the transfer, not buried in a post-confirmation email.
-If a provider serving US consumers is not meeting these standards, you have the right to file a complaint with the CFPB directly at consumerfinance.gov.
+If a provider serving US consumers is not meeting these standards, you have the right to file a complaint with the CFPB at consumerfinance.gov.

 If you receive a transfer confirmation showing a different amount than what was disclosed at initiation, you have grounds for a dispute.
 Under CFPB rules, you generally have 30 days from the disclosed transfer date to report an error.
+Contact your provider in writing, reference the original disclosure and the actual delivered amount, and request a correction or refund.

 Frequently Asked Questions